parkerarob/cursor-eaglepass/README.md

 ## Features

+### Core Functionality
 - **Student Pass Management**: Students can create, manage, and close digital hall passes.
 - **Real-time State Machine**: A robust state machine handles all pass logic, including multi-leg trips (e.g., library to bathroom) and special location rules.
-- **Admin Dashboard**: A dedicated interface for teachers and administrators to view a live, human-readable log of all pass activity.
 - **Role-Based Access Control**: Different user roles (student, teacher, admin, dev) with appropriate permissions.
 - **Google SSO**: Secure and easy login with Google accounts.

-- **Dark/Light Mode**: A modern UI with theme toggling.
-- **Vercel Analytics**: Built-in analytics to monitor application usage.
+### Admin & Teacher Features
+- **Admin Dashboard**: A dedicated interface for teachers and administrators to view a live, human-readable log of all pass activity.
+- **Teacher Assist**: Teachers can manually close student passes and assist with pass management.
+- **Advanced Reporting**: Comprehensive reporting system with analytics, student activity tracking, and location usage statistics.
+- **CSV Export**: Export pass data and event logs for external analysis.

+### Safety & Emergency Features
+- **Emergency Freeze Mode**: Global emergency banner and system freeze functionality for crisis situations.
 - **Duration Timers & Escalation Notifications**: All active passes are tracked in real time.
 Automatic notifications escalate to teachers at 10 minutes and to admins at 20 minutes.
-Students see a live duration timer and escalation status on their dashboard.
+- **Real-time Monitoring**: Students see a live duration timer and escalation status on their dashboard.

+### User Experience
+- **Dark/Light Mode**: A modern UI with theme toggling.
+- **Responsive Design**: Works seamlessly on desktop and mobile devices.
+- **Real-time Updates**: Live data updates with auto-refresh functionality.

+### Security & Compliance
+- **Policy Engine**: Configurable rules and restrictions for pass creation and management.
+- **Event Logging**: Comprehensive audit trail for all system activities.
+- **FERPA Compliance**: Secure data handling and privacy protection.

 ## Tech Stack